vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_mealie.md

 ### As sidebar link

+[update] This can be removed in newer HA versions.

 Another option is to add a link to Mealie in the sidebar.

 <img src="images_mealie/mealie_link_sidemenu.png" alt="Result" width="600px">